 The Trust has entered into a Revolving Operating Facility (the "Facility") with a Canadian Chartered Bank (the "Bank") fully secured by first charges against certain investment properties.
-On December 31, 2019, the total amount available under the Facility was \$22.0 million.
+On December 31, 2020, the total amount available under the Facility was \$22.0 million.
 The interest rate is based on a calculated formula using the Bank's prime lending rate.
-Amounts drawn under the Facility are due to be repaid at the maturity date on October 31, 2020.
-Bank Indebtedness as at December 31, 2019 and December 31, 2018 was \$nil and \$nil, respectively.
+Amounts drawn under the Facility are due to be repaid at the maturity date on October 31, 2022.
+Amounts drawn under the Facility as at December 31, 2020 and December 31, 2019 were \$2,038,051 and \$nil, respectively.